jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (4) The service provider shall not arbitrarily modify the Security Configuration of the cloud product;

-(5) During the course of the service, there shall be no acts that endanger the security of the system, such as upgrade the authority of the account, and install backdoors, etc.;
+(5) During the course of the service, there shall be no acts that endanger the security of the system, such as upgrade the authority of the account, and install backdoors;

 (6) During the course of the service, the service provider shall not conceal or maliciously use any fault of the system, and shall inform the user in a timely manner;